4c-ee/audino/README.md

 - Queue, for managing the next and previously played songs.
 Comes with an extra not-really-panel for shuffle/clear/sort.
 - Player, which shows cover art, metadata, progress, and lyrics if applicable.

-Audino is intended to push past the strange keybinds, outdated format support, un-gapless playback,and other issues that plague TUI music players to this day.
+Audino is intended to push past the strange keybinds, outdated format support, and other issues that plague TUI music players to this day.

 It looks like this:
 <img src="assets/preview.png">
 <h6>uses terminal font, pictured is <a href="https://github.com/qwerasd205/PixelCode">pixel code</a></h6>

 ## Installation/Usage
-Unfortunately even with the wondrous power of AI, I'm scared and clueless and afraid as to releasing and packaging an application.
+Unfortunately even with the wondrous power of AI, releasing and packaging an application escapes me.
 So, in order to install this, you're gonna need to build it yourself:

 1. Clone the repo: `git clone git@github.com:4c-ee/audino.git` OR **download the source code from the releases for a stable version**, I'll try not to leave stuff completely unfinished for too long though lol